ZNARSAINT/Rsaint/README.md

-I am a college student that still exploring and working to know more about git and github.
+I am a college student that is still exploring and working to know more about git and github.
 Saw this HTML file and TXT on my documents.